-Malaysia is often overlooked in favor of its more popular neighbors, Thailand and Indonesia, when it comes to tourism.
-But those who make the trip to this Southeast Asian country are often richly rewarded with a wealth of natural and cultural wonders.
+Malaysia is often overlooked in favor of its more popular neighbors, Thailand and Indonesia, regarding tourism.
+But those who visit this Southeast Asian country are often richly rewarded with a wealth of natural and cultural wonders.

 And now, a new attraction has put Malaysia firmly on the map – the Langkawi Sky Bridge.

 - How to get to the Sky Bridge

 - Best Time to Visit the Sky Bridge

 - What to Expect at the Sky Bridge

 - Things to Do at the Sky Bridge